fbpx

 A motorcyclist saying no to counterfeit motorcycle gear

-What’s The Harm In Counterfeit And Knockoff Motorcycle Gear?
+What’s The Harm In Counterfeit And Knockoff Motorcycle Gear and Tours?

 They say you get what you pay for, and when you’re buying adventure motorcycle gear, the sky is the limit on how much you can spend.
 It’s an unfortunate reality, but for many of us spending a few extra bucks to know a product won’t fail 50 miles into the backcountry is well worth the expense.
 Unfortunately, motorcycle gear generally (and adventure gear specifically) has a reputation for being expensive, and as such, it’s a popular target for counterfeiters and other dishonest manufacturers selling knockoff versions of the real thing.